DessimozLab/FastOMA/README.md

 # How to run FastOMA
-In summary, you need to 1) install FastOMA and its prerequisites (below), and  2) put the input files in the folder `in_folder` and 3) run FastOMA using the nextflow recipe `FastOMA_script.nf`.
+In summary, you need to 1) install FastOMA and its prerequisites (below), and  2) put the input files in the folder `in_folder` and 3) run FastOMA using the nextflow recipe `FastOMA_light.nf`.
 ```
-nextflow  FastOMA_script.nf  --input_folder /path/to/in_folder   --output_folder /path/to/out_folder
+nextflow  FastOMA_light.nf  --input_folder /path/to/in_folder   --output_folder /path/to/out_folder
 ```